Deepankar1993/laravel-agora-token-generator/README.md

 php standalone_token_generator.php <app_id> <app_certificate> <channel> <uid> [--join] [--audio-only] [--v2]
 ```

+The `--v2` flag enables Agora V2 token generation, which produces tokens that start with "007".

 For more information about the standalone token generator, see [standalone_token_generator.md](standalone_token_generator.md).

+## Token Versions

+This package supports two versions of Agora tokens:

+### V1 Tokens
+- Generated using the `RtcTokenBuilder` class
+- Default token version if not specified
+- Set `AGORA_TOKEN_BUILDER=v1` in your `.env` file

+### V2 Tokens
+- Generated using the `RtcTokenBuilder2` class
+- Tokens start with "007"
+- Provides enhanced security and features
+- Set `AGORA_TOKEN_BUILDER=v2` in your `.env` file

 ## Changelog